vanderbilt-redcap/external-module-framework-docs/guide.md

 ---

 ### [Hello World](exercises/hello_world_v0.0.0/)
 This is a "complete" module intended to be used to make sure your development pipeline is set up properly.
+It displays a hello world message on all project pages.
 Review the content of this module to see the minimum code required to create a module with a simple hook.
 For more information on basic module requirements, see the [Requirements Page](requirements.md).

 ---

 ### [Hello Hook](exercises/intro_to_hooks/)

-This module serves as an introduction to hooks.
+This module serves as an introduction to hooks by providing an alert that notifies users it is active with a friendly "Hello world!" message.
 You will learn how to utilize hook functions to run arbitrary code - in this case, a small bit of JavaScript that displays an alert.
 While you will not be _writing_ any JavaScript for this portion, you will see how to load in JavaScript files, and how to expose backend variables to the frontend.

 Read the [Using Hooks in Modules](hooks.md) page, look for the text `FIXME` in the `intro_to_hook_v0.0.0` module, then try to complete the exercise.